Are you sure you want to log out?

 As you prepare for labor and delivery, it is important to watch out for these signs:

 While typically not something to cause alarm, overdue pregnancies can be worrisome for some mothers.
-But as long as you are in constant contact with your doctor and are ready to head out to the hospital as soon as your water breaks, you will be okay.
+But as long as you are in constant contact with your doctor and are ready to head out to the hospital as soon as your water breaks or if you feel decreased movement of the baby, the odds may be good.

 According to a report, 76% of women who are over 41 weeks pregnant are able to deliver a child via normal vaginal birth, while 14% opt for assisted vaginal birth (which used forceps or ventouse).
 Only 1 out of 10 choose cesarean birth.